-- i.
-Up to 500 sq m net of convenience retail floorspace - ii.
-Up to 600 sq m net of comparison retail floorspace; and - Up to 500 sq m net of service uses including non-retail Use Class A1, plus Classes A2 to A5; and - iv.
-Community Centre use (which could include Country Park Visitor Centre use) located in Henley Gate

-A secondary school within the Red House neighbourhood with access from Westerfield Road

-Three primary schools (one in each neighbourhood)

-Primary road infrastructure, including a road bridge over the railway to link the Henley Gate and Fonnereau neighbourhoods
+i.
+Up to 500 sq m net of convenience retail floorspace and 0.5ha within the Henley Gate neighbourhood for the country park visitor centre and community centre. ii.
+Up to 600 sq m net of comparison retail floorspace; and iii.
+Up to 500 sq m net of service uses including non-retail Use Class A1, plus Classes A2 to A5; and iv.
+Community Centre use (which could include Country Park Visitor Centre use) located in Henley Gate ondary school within the Red House bourhood with access from Westerfield Road 9 Three primary schools (one in each neighbourhood) 6 over t ry road infrastructure, including a road bridge he railway to link the Henley Gate and Fonnereau bourhoods 5 centre in the Henley Gate and